For every hour given, you earn an hour in return.

 Timebanking works for everyone – individuals, organisations and society as a whole.
 People arrange to give time when it suits them, offering skills they enjoy using.
 It’s a two-way process of giving time and receiving time – and everybody has skills they can offer.

 Life has changed and our friends and family don’t always live nearby.
 It’s not always easy to ask someone for help, especially if that brings with it a feeling that we can never ‘pay them back’.
 Timebanking is a fun, unpressurised and informal way to enable people each other – and to bring out the best in everyone.

 Timebanking UK’s case studies show that joining a time bank can change people’s lives.
 After taking part in exchanges, time bank members report that they learn new skills, meet new people, enjoy better self-esteem and self-confidence, and feel healthier.
 Time bank members realise their knowledge and skills are useful and interesting to others – and they feel more involved in their community, too.

-One time bank reported the following statistics for people who had been members of the time bank for six months:
+A typical time bank reported the following statistics for people who had been members for six months: